 What to do if you are concerned about a child - ‘The welfare of the child is paramount’

 At Meadlands, keeping children safe and ensuring that every child reaches their potential underpins everything we do.
 Occasionally, things go wrong for our children and their families and we take our responsibility for the children in our care very seriously and we are here to help, support and guide as best we can.
-You can read our Safeguarding and Child Protection Policy here our Online Safety Policy and our most recent Safeguarding Audit here .
+You can read our Safeguarding and Child Protection Policy and our Online Safety Policy and our most recent Safeguarding Audit on our policies page here.

 Our duty is outlined in detail within the document ‘Working Together to Safeguard Children’, 2018, HM Government here.
 In essence we have a duty to record and report concerns and work alongside local agencies to ensure children are adequately safeguarded from harm.